Idaho Student Chapters

-The Range Club at the University of Idaho makes up the student chapter of the Idaho Section SRM.
-The Range Club is open to any student.
-Most members are majors in the Rangeland Ecology and Management bachelor degree program and other majors from related disciplines, such as Wildlife Resources and Animal Science.
+The Range Club/Society at the University of Idaho and Brigham Young University-Idaho make up the student chapters of the Idaho Section SRM.
+The Range Clubs are open to any student.
 The students participate in the international student conclave events held at the SRM Annual Meeting and Trade Show.
-Check out what they are up to by liking them on facebook.
+Check out what they are up to by liking them on facebook:

 Careers in Range

 Interested in sharing with others what people in the range profession do for a living?
 Meet some recent graduates who describe what a day in the job of a range professional is like.
 Help us spread the word to young people so they can explore the tremendous breadth of employment opportunities available!

 Each year, the Idaho Section sponsors one or more Idaho high school students to attend the SRM Annual Meeting and Trade Show.
 This is a great opportunity for young people to learn more about the rangeland profession and make new lasting friendships with students from around the country.
 The main activity is the Forum Paper Presentation Session where students give a 6-8 minute presentation on some aspect of range management.
 Students also participate in an orientation session, an ecological field trip, a professional interaction dinner and business meeting, and a conflict resolution workshop.

 Idaho FFA Rangeland Assessment Career Development Event (CDE)

 FFA members from across Idaho test their knowledge of rangeland management and learn about college degree programs that can lead to careers managing and conserving rangelands.
 The event is held each fall and rotates throughout Idaho.
 The goal of this contest is to raise young people’s awareness of rangelands and introduce skills used by trained professionals.
 Students who are trained in the technical skills, such as plant identification and vegetation measurement protocols, can pursue opportunities for seasonal employment.